Salt Lake West Side Stories: Post Thirty-Three

-The neighborhood is also home to several government agencies dedicated to preserving Utah’s history and state owned art.
+The neighborhood is also home to several government agencies dedicated to preserving Utah’s history and state-owned art.
 The state, joined in one case by private enterprise, renovated the two historic depots for commercial businesses and government agencies.
-In 1980, the State of Utah acquired the Denver Rio Grande & Western Railroad Station for one dollar, and turned it into the home of the Utah Division of State History and Utah State Historical Society.
+In 1980, the State of Utah acquired the Denver Rio Grande & Western Railroad Station for one dollar and turned it into the home of the Utah Division of State History and Utah State Historical Society.
 Some ten years ago they were joined by the Department of Heritage and Arts (now Department of Cultural and Community Engagement), their parent agency, along with other state offices.
-The Utah State Archives built in the 1990s a new state-of-the-art center adjacent to the Denver & Rio Grande Depot, making it a “one-stop-shop” for people interested in Utah’s history and its state owned art collection.
+The Utah State Archives building, a new state-of-the-art center, was built in the 1990s adjacent to the Denver & Rio Grande Depot, making it a “one-stop-shop” for people interested in Utah’s history and its state-owned art collection.

 The Union Pacific Depot on South Temple was initially repurposed as exhibition space and offices for the Utah Arts Council, now known as the State Division of Arts & Museums.
 In 2001, the Gateway development enveloped the depot and was turned over for private development.
-The Gateway hosts, at least initially, scores of retail stores, a movie theater, apartments, offices, a children’s museum and a planetarium, making it one of city’s largest commercial and public attractions.
+The Gateway hosts, at least initially, scores of retail stores, a movie theater, apartments, offices, a children’s museum and a planetarium, making it one of the city’s largest commercial and public attractions.